LinyongGAN/hello-world/README.md

 # hello-world
-This repository is aimed at practicing using Github.
+This repository is to practice using Github.